Online Dialectical Behavior Therapy (DBT) for Adolescents in Texas

 Interpersonal effectiveness is a key DBT skill that helps your teen improve interpersonal communication and build healthier relationships.
 It teaches them how to express their needs clearly, set boundaries, and manage conflicts without feeling overwhelmed or resorting to unhealthy behaviors.
 This skill empowers your teen to communicate more assertively and effectively with others.

 By learning interpersonal effectiveness, your teen will gain the tools to navigate social situations with confidence and respect.
-These skills can help reduce misunderstandings, strengthen relationships, and enhance their overall sense of connection with peers, family, and others.
+These skills reduce misunderstandings, strengthen relationships, and improve your teen’s sense of connection with peers, family, and others.

 Emotional Regulation

-Emotional regulation is a vital DBT skill that helps your teen manage intense emotions healthily.
-It teaches them how to recognize and understand their feelings, allowing them to respond thoughtfully rather than impulsively.
+Emotional regulation is a vital DBT skill.
+It teaches your child how to recognize and understand their feelings, allowing them to respond thoughtfully rather than impulsively.
 Self-soothing is a key technique in emotional regulation, which involves calming strategies to reduce emotional intensity and restore balance.

 Through emotional regulation skills, your teen can handle overwhelming emotions like anger, sadness, or anxiety without letting them control their actions.
 Self-soothing techniques such as deep breathing, visualization, or engaging in comforting activities can help your teen regain emotional control and navigate challenging situations more effectively.